 Baseline data were collected from the application form and diagnostic phase and cover firm characteristics in 2013.
-We then use three types of follow-up data, discussed in detail in Appendix 3.
+We then use three types of follow-up data, discussed in detail in Appendix 4.
 The first is data on the management practices in the firm.
-Our main measure is the Anexo K management score, which is a score measuring the average adoption rate of the 141 different practices detailed in Appendix 3.
-This was collected by CNP during in-person visits to the firms.
-It was measured during the diagnostic for 156 of the 159 firms (3 of the firms had components missing), monthly from the treatment groups during the time of their interventions, as well as annually in 2014 and 2015 for the individual and control groups, and in 2015 and 2016 for the group treatment.
+Our main measure is the Anexo K management score, which is a score measuring the average adoption rate of the 141 different practices detailed in Appendix 4.
+This was collected by CNP during in-person visits to the firms, with high scores of 4 or 5 double-checked.
+It was measured during the diagnostic for all 159 firms, monthly from the treatment groups during the time of their interventions, as well as annually in 2014 and 2015 for the individual and control groups, and in 2015 and 2016 for the group treatment.
 The second type of data consists of key performance indicators (KPIs) from the firms, which were collected during in-person visits.
-We use this to measure impacts on firm sales and employment, as well as on defect rates, inventory levels, and energy usage.
-The final source of data comes from linking firms to administrative data sources on employment and exports.
+We hired Innovations for Poverty Action to provide an independent check and assistance in collecting data directly from the firms - this included oversight of both the management practice data and the KPI data.
+However, obtaining performance data directly from the firms was difficult and complicated by breaks in CNP's contracts and the long length of our project, which meant that many firms who had initially cooperated refused to provide data after several years.
+Appendix 5 discusses the attrition in these measures.
+We use this KPI data to measure impacts on defect rates, and as a supplement to our analysis of impacts on employment and firm sales.